Chief of Party, Guatemala

 Patrick Lohmeyer is the senior vice president of Chemonics’ Human Resources Division.
 An international program management specialist, Mr. Lohmeyer has spent most of his career supporting USAID and MCC programs around the world.
 He has served in a variety of senior leadership positions in both home and field offices, including six years of experience as chief of party or deputy chief of party in Kazakhstan, Albania, and Georgia.
 He also previously served as the managing director of Chemonics’ Office of Business Conduct, overseeing the company’s global corporate ethics program.
 He has particular expertise in democracy and governance programs, as well as capacity-building activities.
 Mr. Lohmeyer joined Chemonics in 2003 and has led successful project management and business development teams company-wide.
 He holds a bachelor’s degree in international affairs from Mary Washington College and a master’s degree in political science from George Mason University.

-Peggy Ochandarena has managed international development projects in Eastern Europe, Asia, Africa, Latin America, and the Middle East.
-Ms. Ochandarena creates and reviews proposal and Activity monitoring, evaluation, and learning plans, develops baseline data collection plans, conducts data quality assessments, and leads project evaluations.
-She developed Chemonics’ policies and procedures for monitoring, evaluation, and learning and led the development of and data collection for Chemonics’ enterprise level project indicators.
-She created and delivered training for U.S. personnel in USAID missions and U.S. embassies on numerous topics, as well as for host country personnel and local partners.
-Ms. Ochandarena is also a justice and security sector specialist, with deep experience in designing and managing programs to strengthen the rule of law, security sector reform, and good governance.
-She has a master’s degree in social work and a law degree.
+Peggy Ochandarena has designed, managed, and evaluated international development projects in Eastern Europe, Asia, Africa, Latin America, and the Middle East.
+She established and co-directs the Global Impact Collaboratory, a partnership with Arizona State University.
+Ms. Ochandarena established Chemonics’ home office Monitoring, Evaluation, and Learning (MEL) department, including creation of policies and procedures; development and delivery of training curricula for home office, project office, and U.S. government employees; and establishing Chemonics' MEL certificate program.
+In addition, she led the creation of company-wide indicators and data collection to aggregate projects' results and supervised roll out and support of MEL software.
+She has designed and delivered training for U.S. government personnel in the U.S. and abroad on numerous topics, as well as for host country personnel, local partners, and home office employees.
+Ms. Ochandarena is a justice and security sector expert, with extensive experience in designing and managing programs to strengthen the rule of law, security sector reform, institutional strengthening, and good governance.
+She has a master’s degree in social work and a law degree, and is a certified mediator.
+She currently serves as chief of party for Chemonics’ USAID-funded Enhancing Palestinian Justice Program in the West Bank.

 Director, East and Southern Africa